chxw/web-programming/notuber/README.md

 - A separate file for JS.
 - Center the map on latitude = 42.352271, longitude = -71.05524200000001.
 This location is South Station in Boston, MA.

 This lab has been correctly implemented, no errors show in the console, and all requirements have been fulfilled.
 Additionally, "info windows" have been implemented, as suggested from a Piazza post.
 No direct collaboration or discussion outside of Piazza and the Internet.
+Creating a working version of the lab took 1-2 hours, the readme and performance optimization testing took 1-2 hours.

 ## Files
 ```